 Except as described above, we have not entered into severance or other post-employment agreements with any of our other NEOs.
 Consequently, we generally do not have any commitments to make post-employment payments to them.
 All agreements for stock option and stock awards granted to employees from our equity plans prior to February 2012 include provisions that may accelerate the vesting of outstanding equity awards upon the grantee's death or in connection with a change in control of Price Group or, at the administrator's discretion, upon disability of the grantee.
 We changed these acceleration provisions for stock options and stock awards granted on and after February 23, 2012, in the following ways.
 We aligned the treatment of the awards in the event of a grantee's death or termination of employment due to total disability so that vesting acceleration will occur in both events.
 We clarified our definition of change in control so that any acceleration of vesting is contingent upon the actual consummation of the change-in-control transaction, not merely its approval by our Board of Directors or stockholders.
-In addition, we provided for "double-trigger" vesting acceleration in the event the equity incentive awards are not terminated as part of the change-in-control transaction.
-This means that in such a circumstance, accelerated vesting only occurs if, at the time of or within 18 months after the change-in-control transaction, a participant's employment is terminated involuntarily without cause or the participant resigns with good reason (generally requiring a material diminution in authority or duties, material reduction in compensation, or relocation by a substantial distance).
-If the acquiring entity requires that we terminate outstanding equity incentive awards as part of the change-in-control transaction, vesting also will accelerate and award holders will be given an opportunity to exercise outstanding stock options before such termination.
-The Compensation Committee can modify or rescind these provisions,
+In addition, we provided for "double-trigger" vesting accelerated vesting only occurs if, at the time of or within 18 months after the change-in-control transaction.
+This means that in such a circumstance, accelerated vesting only occurs if, at the time of or within 18 months after the change-in-control transaction, a participant's employment is terminated involuntarily without cause or the participant resigns with good reason (generally requiring a material diminution in authority or duties, material reduction in compensation, vesting also will accelerate and award holders will be given an opportunity to exercise outstanding stock options before such termination.
+The Compensation Committee can modify or rescind these provisions, or adopt other acceleration provisions.
+See our Potential Payments on Termination or Change in Control on page 49 for further details.